spacetelescope/style-guides/guides/software-versioning.md

 is important that these versions correspond to the *next* release however, so development software (i.e. the "master" branch in the [git workflows](git-workflow.md) should always point to a as-yet-unreleased version.
-This should be enforced by automated tools where practical (E.g., the Python package templates require a "release" tag to be set, and scripts automatically use that to append "dev" to the version).
+This should be enforced by automated tools where practical (e.g., the Python package templates require a "release" tag to be set, and scripts automatically use that to append "dev" to the version).